Luc Bequette: 2017 season

 In 2017, Bequette was named one of Cal's starting defensive ends in new head coach Justin Wilcox's 3-4 defense.
 He was one of seven players on Cal's team to start all twelve games and helped the Bears improve from ranking 127th in scoring defense in 2016 to 79th in 2017.

-Bequette helped the Bears defeat North Carolina on the road 35-30, registering five tackles, 0.5 tackles for loss and 0.5 sacks.
-He also picked up four tackles and a fumble recovery when the Bears faced No. 5 ranked USC at home and kept the score tied through three quarters before ultimately falling to the Trojans 30-20.
-Against No. 8 ranked Washington State, Bequette helped the Bears rout the Cougars 37-3 at home, posting three tackles and 1.5 sacks in the upset.
+Bequette helped the Bears defeat North Carolina on the road 35–30, registering five tackles, 0.5 tackles for loss and 0.5 sacks.
+He also picked up four tackles and a fumble recovery when the Bears faced No. 5 ranked USC at home and kept the score tied through three quarters before ultimately falling to the Trojans 30–20.
+Against No. 8 ranked Washington State, Bequette helped the Bears rout the Cougars 37–3 at home, posting three tackles and 1.5 sacks in the upset.

 Bequette finished his 2017 campaign with 27 total tackles, 2.0 tackles for loss, 2.0 sacks, and a fumble recovery.
-After the Bears' season ended at 5-7, he earned the team's Bob Tessier Award as its Most Improved Lineman.
+After the Bears' season ended at 5–7, he earned the team's Bob Tessier Award as its Most Improved Lineman.

 2018 season

 In 2018, Bequette was one of ten players to start all thirteen games.
 He helped lead a Cal defense that ranked nationally 22nd in scoring defense and 15th in total defense.

-Bequette won Pac-12 Defensive Player of the Week honors when the Bears defeated the USC Trojans for the first time since 2003, winning 15-14 on the road.
+Bequette won Pac-12 Defensive Player of the Week honors when the Bears defeated the USC Trojans for the first time since 2003, winning 15–14 on the road.
 He recorded nine tackles, 2.5 tackles for loss, 2.0 sacks, and a forced fumble to stop a likely USC scoring drive just before halftime.
-He was also included on the Pro Football Focus NCAA Week 11 - Team of the Week with a PFF grade of 85.7.
+He was also included on the Pro Football Focus NCAA Week 11 – Team of the Week with a PFF grade of 85.7.

-Against North Carolina, Bequette served as one of Cal's team game captains where he posted two tackles in the 24-17 home victory.
+Against North Carolina, Bequette served as one of Cal's team game captains where he posted two tackles in the 24–17 home victory.
 He also recorded six tackles in a loss against Oregon at home, five tackles, 1.0 tackle for loss, and 1.0 sack in a road victory against Oregon State, and four tackles and a forced fumble in a road loss to Arizona.
-The Bears finished the season 7-5 and faced TCU in the 2018 Cheez-It Bowl where Bequette registered seven tackles in the 10-7 overtime loss to the Horned Frogs.
+The Bears finished the season 7–5 and faced TCU in the 2018 Cheez-It Bowl where Bequette registered seven tackles in the 10-7 overtime loss to the Horned Frogs.

 Bequette totaled 49 tackles, 6.5 tackles for loss, a team-high-tying 5.0 sacks, one pass breakup, two quarterback hurries, two forced fumbles, and a blocked kick.
-He ranked 8th in the Pac-12 in both total sacks and sacks per game (0.38).
+He ranked 8th in the Pac-12 Conference in both total sacks and sacks per game (0.38).
 He also ranked 4th overall on Cal's team and 1st among defensive linemen in total tackles.
 Bequette was awarded third-team All-Pac-12 by Phil Steele and honorable mention All-Pac-12 by choice of the conference's coaches.
 He also received Cal's Brick Muller Award as its Most Valuable Lineman on defense.